opea-project/docs/examples/ChatQnA/deploy/aipc.md

-The input to the microservice is the `initial_query` and a list of retrieved documents and it outputs the most relevant document to the initial query along with other default parameter such as temperature, `repetition_penalty`, `chat_template` and so on.
+The input to the microservice is the `initial_query` and a list of retrieved documents and it outputs the most relevant document to the initial query along with other default parameter such as the temperature, `repetition_penalty`, `chat_template` and so on.
 We can also get top n documents by setting `top_n` as one of the input parameters.
 For example: